Doves on my balcony

 (Plano, Texas)

-Since Spring of 2007, I've had mourning doves nesting in a flower box hanging off my balcony.
-The first year I got some pretty good pictures.
-That was a particularly active family.
+Since Spring of 2007, I've had mourning doves nesting on my balcony in a flower box.

-Unfortunately, I didn't have a digital camera yet, so some of my pictures turned out shall we say...not as good as they could be.
+Unfortunately, I didn't have a digital camera yet, so some of my pictures didn't turn out as well as I had hoped.

-The families I've had more recently haven't been as active, and I haven't had the wonderful experience of watching the babies learn to fly, as I did with the first family.
+More recently, the dove pairs that have nested on my balcony haven't been as active, and I haven't had the joy of watching the baby doves learn to fly like I did with the first family.

-Just a few weeks ago a snow storm blew through.
+Just a few weeks ago, a snowstorm swept through.

-That morning, mother mourning dove had laid her first egg.
-The wind howled and the snow fell all night (very severe for Texas).
+That morning, the mother mourning dove had just laid her first egg on my balcony.
+The wind howled, and the snow fell all night, a rare and severe storm for Texas.

-I was surprised when, as I opened the balcony door, Mom's head popped out from under the snow!
+The dove nest on my balcony was completely covered in snow!
+But to my surprise, when I opened the balcony door, her little head popped out from under the snow!

-I was worried about the egg because not long after that, Mom left and didn't come back for several hours.
+I was worried about the egg because she left for several hours that morning.

-To my dismay and surprise, both babies flew away!
-The parents have been back several times today, but the babies haven't returned.
-I'm so worried.
+The parents have returned several times today, but the babies haven't.
 I hope they're OK.

 Comments for Doves on my balcony